-Human Rights Lawyer, Secretary General, European Inter-University Center for Human Rights and Democratization,
+Secretary General, European Inter-University Center for Human Rights and Democratization

-Dr. Manfred Nowak is an Austrian human rights lawyer, who served as the United Nations Special Rapporteur on Torture from 2004 to 2010.
-He is Secretary General of the European Inter-University Center for Human Rights and Democratization (EIUC) in Venice, Italy; Professor of International Human Rights and Scientific Director of the Vienna Master of Arts in Human Rights and the Ludwig Boltzmann Institute of Human Rights and a former judge at the Human Rights Chamber for Bosnia and Herzegovina.
+Professor Manfred Nowak is an Austrian human rights lawyer, who served as the United Nations Special Rapporteur on Torture from 2004 to 2010.
+He is Secretary General of the European Inter-University Center for Human Rights and Democratization (EIUC) in Venice, Italy, which is currently being transformed into the Global Campus of Human Rights, and a former judge at the Human Rights Chamber for Bosnia and Herzegovina.
 In 2016, he was appointed Independent Expert leading the United Nations Global Study on Children Deprived of Liberty.

 Judge, Caribbean Court of Justice